gwendalminguy/portfolio-matchmaker/README.md

 * New Sport & Games Support
 * Participants Accounts:
-  * Allowing participants to create an account
+  * Allowing participants to create an account.
-  * Keeping a history of the tournaments attended
+  * Keeping a history of the tournaments attended.
 * Tournament Hub:
-  * Seeing public nearby tournaments
+  * Seeing public nearby tournaments.
-  * Requesting to join one
+  * Requesting to join one.
 * Ranking Exportation:
-  * Saving final results as PDF/CSV
+  * Saving final results as PDF/CSV.
-  * Sharing the exported ranking
+  * Sharing the exported ranking.
 * Stripe Integration:
-  * Allowing donations for financial support
+  * Allowing donations for financial support.

-## 🔧 Technologies
+## 🔧 Technologies Used

 <br>
 <p align="center">